Where We Serve

 Rusk State Hospital – Rusk, Texas

-For over eight years, Therapet teams have been visiting psychiatric patients at Rusk State Hospital several times a year.
+Therapet teams visit psychiatric patients at Rusk State Hospital several times a year.
 The program is sponsored by the healthcare professionals in order to improve the emotional and physical well being of the residents as well as providing a pleasant interaction with the outside world.